|Rank||Provider||Compare||Money-back||Starting price||Disk space||Action|

 Refund wait times: PayPal payments are usually refunded within a few hours, while card payments take up to five business days.

-Hosting highlights: free domain, unmetered bandwidth, unlimited storage on shared hosting, free SSL, decent support.
+Hosting highlights: free domain, unmetered bandwidth, 50 GB storage, free SSL, decent support.

 #2 InMotion: 90 days

 Hosting plans start at $6.39/mo.
 However, InMotion is among web hosts with negotiable prices, so be sure to reach out to their sales team via live chat before buying and ask for a better deal.
 They also offer one of the longest hosting money-back guarantees, so there’s no risk in trying them out.

 Restrictions: none – the money-back guarantee applies to all hosting plans, regardless of term length.